Balša Koprivica

-Balša Koprivica (Балша Копривица; born 1 May 2000) is a Serbian professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
+Balša Koprivica (Балша Копривица; born 1 May 2000) is a Serbian professional basketball player for San Pablo Burgos of the Spanish Liga ACB and the EuroCup.
 He played college basketball for the Florida State Seminoles.
-He was considered one of the top ten college recruits in the class of 2019 until he dropped to a four-star recruit during his senior year.
+He also represents the Serbia national team.

 Early life

 Koprivica was born in Belgrade to Slaviša Koprivica and Tanja Čavić.
 Slaviša, who stands 6-foot-9 (2.06 m), is a former Serbian professional basketball player who won the 1992 EuroLeague with Partizan.
 Koprivica moved to Florida, United States in 2012.
 In February 2017, he joined the Basketball Without Borders Global Camp in New Orleans.

 High school career

 Koprivica began playing high school basketball in 2015 with University School of Nova Southeastern University in Fort Lauderdale, Broward County, Florida.
 He played at the 2015 Battle at The Villages high school tournament.
 In July 2017, he transferred to Windermere Preparatory School in Lake Butler, Orange County, Florida.

+He was considered one of the top ten college recruits in the class of 2019 until he dropped to a four-star recruit during his senior year.

 In December 2017, he transferred to Montverde Academy in Montverde, Florida.